Phytoplankton: Types

 Phytoplankton are very diverse, comprising photosynthesizing bacteria (cyanobacteria) and various unicellular protist groups (notably the diatoms).
-Many other organism groups formally named as phytoplankton, including coccolithophores and dinoflagellates, are now no longer included as they are not only phototrophic but can also eat other organisms.
+Many other organism groups formerly named as phytoplankton, including coccolithophores and dinoflagellates, are now no longer included as they are not only phototrophic but can also eat other organisms.
 These organisms are now more correctly termed mixoplankton.
 This recognition has important consequences for how the functioning of the planktonic food web is viewed.